nodejs/node/doc/api/stream.md

-Writing data while the stream is not draining is particularly problematic for a [`Transform`][], because the `Transform` streams are paused by default until they are piped or an `'data'` or `'readable'` event handler is added.
+Writing data while the stream is not draining is particularly problematic for a [`Transform`][], because the `Transform` streams are paused by default until they are piped or a `'data'` or `'readable'` event handler is added.

 If the data to be written can be generated or fetched on demand, it is